pnbowler/BIOL3070-Bowler/Warm-up-mosquitoes-Bowler.md

 host_species_colors <- species_colors
 ```

-## Fill in 2nd analysis/plot e.g. generalized linear model

-Fill in here… Explain that you tested whether the presence or number of
-house finch blood meals predicts whether a site had WNV-positive pools
-(binary) or a higher WNV positivity rate (numeric).
-Mention that this
-statistical test lets you formally evaluate the relationship suggested
-by the barplots.
+## Analysis \#2 - Generalized Linear Model

+    This analysis uses two generalized linear models to determine the
+relationship between finch bloodmeals and the presence of WNV+ pools
+using binary data, and between finch bloodmeals and and WNV positivity
+rate using numeric data, as well as the statistical significance of
+both.
+The data from this analysis may support the patterns shown in
+analysis \#1.

 ``` r
 # second-analysis-or-plot, glm with house finch alone against binary +/_